The Supreme Judicial Court rejected Thomas Mortimer IV’s claim that his retirement account cannot be used to help pay for his defense today.

 The Boston Herald also reported defendants must prove they are indigent when asking to have court-appointed lawyers taking the respondibilty away from probation officials to prove they can’t afford a lawyer.

-Mortimer, 43, was indicted by a Middlesex Grand Jury in August of 2010 on four counts of murder in the first degree.
+Mortimer, 43, in August of 2010 on four counts of murder in the first degree.
 He is accused of murdering his wife, 41-year-old Laura Stone Mortimer; her two children, 2-year-old Charlotte Mortimer and 4-year-old Thomas Mortimer V; and Laura's mother, 64-year-old Ragna Ellen Stone.

 In February, Mortimer told the court that he deserves a publicly paid for defense attorney, but the state said they wanted him to pay with his children's college fund account, according to the Boston Herald.

-In September of 2010, Judge Julia Kern ruled that Mortimer is partially indigent and should be able to pay some money to the state.
-Mortimer had a joint account with Laura Stone Mortimer for $11,000.
+and should be able to pay some money to the state.
+Mortimer had a Laura Stone Mortimer for $11,000.
 He also owns two cars, and he has his children's college savings account worth $25,000.

 Mortimer's lawyers argued that the college fund was in his wife’s name, and he “had no direct access to the funds".